 We are keen to identify special educational needs and disability as early as possible so that appropriate intervention can begin.
 To this end, liaison with early year's settings is given high priority.
 Children already identified with SEND in the early years setting are identified and supported through a series of review meetings between the relevant parties/agencies and school.

 Provision of resources can then be put into place in school before the child starts.
-In the term before children begin school, a series of visits by parents and children takes place, which allows for parents to discuss their children's needs before they begin school.
+In the term before children Belton C of E Primary School - SEND Policy - 2024-2025 begin school, a series of visits by parents and children takes place, which allows for parents to discuss their children'sneeds before they begin school.